remichartier/008_SelfDrivingCarAdvancedLaneLinesProject/writeup.md

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

 - Covered in my notebook chapter **'Use color transforms, gradients, etc., to create a thresholded binary image'**
-- Re-used exemples from the course, using HLS color space on undistorted images from previous step, separating L and S channels, using Gradient/Sobelx on L channel, and color threshold on S channel, those 2 methods allowing to find 2 different sets of pixels, and rearranging them together on a single image, improving detection of borders for challenging images to better identify yellow/white lines in bright/shadow situations, using gray threshold image conversions.
+- Re-used examples from the course, using HLS color space on undistorted images from previous step, separating L and S channels, using Gradient/Sobelx on L channel, and color threshold on S channel, those 2 methods allowing to find 2 different sets of pixels, and rearranging them together on a single image, improving detection of borders for challenging images to better identify yellow/white lines in bright/shadow situations, using gray threshold image conversions.
-- Exemple of output obtained, in colored threshold image to show with Green/Blue color results of different processes, and final image result in gray threshold binary :
+- Example of output obtained, in colored threshold image to show with Green/Blue color results of different processes, and final image result in gray threshold binary :
 ![alt text][image4]
 ![alt text][image5]